Overview

 - Google Chat as the user channel

-- Gemini 2.5 Flash for answer generation
+- Gemini for answer generation

 - Vertex AI RAG Engine for grounded retrieval